Zdravko93/frontend_mentor_interactive-card-details-form/README.md

 ### Built with

-- Semantic HTML5 markup
+- Semantic HTML5: For clear and accessible markup.
-- CSS custom properties
-- Flexbox
-- Mobile-first workflow
+- CSS Custom Properties: For efficient styling with reusable variables.
+- Flexbox: For a flexible and responsive layout.
+- Mobile-First Workflow: Ensuring optimal design across all device sizes.

 ### What I learned

-- I learned a lot about RegEx, and its use cases
-- I made progress in JavaScript abilities
-- I reenforced what I learned so far, both in CSS and JavaScript and found new ways to implement different layouts
+- Gained a deeper understanding of RegEx for form validation, particularly for card number, expiry date, and CVC fields.
+- Improved my JavaScript skills, especially related to handling form validation and real-time updates.
+- Reinforced my CSS knowledge, particularly in implementing flexbox layouts and creating responsive designs.
-- Developed a keen eye for detail
+- Developed a sharper eye for detail, ensuring a seamless user experience across devices.
-- Gained valuable confidence in my abilities to keep me going, and always striving for more and always improve myself

 ### Useful resources

-- [Stack Overflow](https://stackoverflow.com/) - This helped me a ton with my RegEx and form validation process.
-Clarified to me how often RegEx is being used in form validations, and I learned new ways to validate forms, and I can't wait to learn more about it
+- [Stack Overflow](https://stackoverflow.com/) - A valuable resource during the form validation process.
+I learned a great deal about RegEx and its applications in form validation.

 ## Author